 - Badass: Steiner, but also Sgt.
 Brandt, Hans and probably all of German paratroopers qualify.
 Captain Clark proved himself to be one when valuing diplomacy unlike the incompetent Colonel Pitts and strategized a more successful attack on the paratroopers.

 - The Bad Guy Wins: Subverted.
 Steiner kills Churchill, but he was just a body double.
 The real Churchill wasn't even on the same continent.

-- Doomed by Canon: If you know history, you will know that the Germans' do not succeed, and in fact, he wasn't even in the country at that point in time.
+- Doomed by Canon: If you know history, you will know that the Germans' do not succeed, and in fact, Churchill wasn't even in the country at that point in time.

-- Eyepatch of Power: While Radl does wear a black eyepatch, he is neither particularly evil nor that powerful.
+- Eyepatch of Power: Subverted.
+While Colonel Radl does wear a black eyepatch, he is neither particularly evil nor that powerful.
 He is in fact a calm, empathetic and remotely fatalistic officer.

 - Historical Villain Upgrade: Admiral Canaris was in fact a member of the German Resistance, involved in several plots to kill Hitler, and shared information with British intelligence, and is unlikely to have signed off on a plot like this or at least done something to sabotage it.
 Men like Radl would likewise have been chosen for their Anti-Nazism as much as their competence.
 Subverted somewhat since they are still presented as sympathetic, sane and reasonable men, compared to Hitler and Himmler, and in the end Radl's underling is told Canaris will protect he and his family from Radl's fate at Himmler's hands.